Direct LiDAR-Inertial Odometry: Lightweight LIO with Continuous-Time Motion Correction: Results

 \subsubsection{UCLA Campus Dataset}

 We additionally collected four large-scale datasets at UCLA for additional comparison (Fig.~\ref{fig:ucla_maps}).
 These datasets were gathered by hand-carrying our aerial platform (Fig.~\ref{fig:main}) over 2261.37m of total trajectory.
 Our sensor suite included an Ouster OS1 (10Hz, 32 channels recorded with a 512 horizontal resolution) and a 6-axis InvenSense MPU-6050 IMU located approximately 0.1m below it.
-We note here that this IMU can be purchased for ${\sim}$\$10, showing that LiDAR-inertial odometry algorithms need not require an expensive IMU that was previously required for LIO.
-Note that a comparison of absolute trajectory error was not possible due to the absence of ground truth, so as is common practice, we compute end-to-end translational error instead (Table~\ref{table:ucla}).
+We note here that this IMU can be purchased for approximately \$10, demonstrating that LIO algorithms need not require high-grade IMU sensors that previous works have used.
+Note that a comparison of absolute trajectory error was not possible due to the absence of ground truth, so as is common practice, we compute end-to-end translational error as a proxy metric (Table~\ref{table:ucla}).
 In these experiments, DLIO outperformed all others across the board in both end-to-end translational error and per-scan efficiency.
-DLIO's resulting maps also had a higher density of points that captured fine details in the environment lost in other methods, which can provide more environmental information (i.e., traversability) for autonomous mobile robots.
+DLIO's resulting maps can capture fine detail in the environment which ultimately provides more intricate information cues for autonomous mobile robots such as terrain traversability.